 It’s really, really good – and, according to my maths, it tots up at about 100 calories and almost 20gm of protein.

 Admittedly, that’s twice as many calories as in 100gm of Total alone – but still, that’s nowhere near diet-busting – and it does double the protein which should make it even more satisfying.
 If you try it, let me know what you think.
-I’m now desperate to break open the big pot of chocolate whey in my office!
+Chocolate whey protein would probably be even better!

-Oh and if you need a few more innovative ideas to liven things up….try these
+Here’s 8 more innovative ideas to liven things up….

 Finely chop some apple and add a pinch of cinnamon or nutmeg and it’s like apple pie